 Firstly, a free democracy is actually a contradiction in terms since democracy denotes majority rule and not unanimous rule, thereby eliminating a portion of society by definition.
 The minority must go along with the majority consensus and compromise their beliefs or so called freedoms.
 What’s more, by applying the concept of the “rule” or the “law” as in “majority rules” you have now imposed structures and restrictions on people, thereby negating the true concept of freedom.

 The question of freedom pops every now and then when we are trying to determine what to set down as our laws.
-It came up in the scopes trial and reared its head again in the “separate but equal” education trials.
-Presently we are confronted by controversial issues such as abortion, flag burning, and perverse lyrics by rock’n’roll bands.
+It came up in the Scopes trial and reared its head again in the “separate but equal” education trials.
+Presently, we are confronted by controversial issues such as abortion, flag burning, and perverse lyrics by rock’n’roll bands.
 What should we do about them?
 (Please note, dear reader, this essay was written over 20 years ago, and while we still battle many of the same issues, the concepts still apply.)

 I am inclined to say that we should allow anyone the freedom to do as they please, because if we restrict their choices then somebody might soon be tampering with our own freedoms.
 Where does it end – in a Fascist sate?
 Walls are coming down around the globe and we are trying to erect them right here in the land of the free.